 Then you click “Install” to start the Joomla installation.

 Select “Joomla 3” from the dropdown menu and leave the installation folder empty if you want Joomla to be installed in the root directory of your hosting account.

 Choose your username and password that’ll be used to login into your Joomla dashboard.
 You can also enter your email address.

 When you’re done, click the “Install” button below.

 Your Joomla site will be installed in a few seconds and just like WordPress.org, you’ll receive your login information.

 That’s how Joomla is installed.

-Drupal describe themselves as “the leading open-source CMS for ambitious digital experiences.”
+Drupal describes itself as “the leading open-source CMS for ambitious digital experiences.”

-As a platform that prides itself in being a full content management system, they are extremely customizable with thousands of free plugins to choose from.
+As a platform that prides itself on being a full content management system, they are extremely customizable with thousands of free plugins to choose from.